 There are only three kinds of professing Christians in the pulpits of the Western world:

 - The sexually immoral, who, though they know God’s righteous decree that those who practice such things deserve to die, not only do them but give approval to those who practice them;

-- The cowardly, who, though knowing God’s decree and seeing in their pews hard women bearing the sword, soft men with flowing hair, and all other manner of impiety—and knowing that such will not inherit the kingdom of God (1 Cor 6:9, NASB)—say nothing for fear of their jobs;
+- The cowardly, who, though knowing God’s decree and seeing in their pews hard women bearing the sword, soft men with flowing hair, and all other manner of impiety—and knowing that Scripture warns that such will not inherit the kingdom of God (1 Cor 6:9, NASB)—say nothing for fear of their jobs (cf. James 4:17);

 - The faithful, who, knowing God’s decree, and the futile ways that they themselves inherited from their fathers, strive to not be conformed to these former passions, but to struggle against the world, the flesh, and the devil, calling all people to similarly submit themselves to the Lordship and law of Jesus according to the gospel of the glory of the blessed God (cf. 1 Tim 1:8–11).

 Only one of these men is safe from the wrath to come.
 It is not on the basis of his works; no man’s piety is sufficient, regardless of how well he lives in repentance.
 It is on the basis of his faith—a faith that he has shown to be living, by living it: obediently striving daily to submit to the duties of manhood that God has given him, and to call others to the same.
 But as for the cowardly, the faithless, the detestable, the sexually immoral, their portion will be in the lake that burns with fire and sulfur, which is the second death (Revelation 21:8).